fIuffy/Dactyl/README.md

 # Dactyl: 1.12.2 Forge Utility Mod

 **Overview:**
 Dactyl is a utility mod developed for Minecraft 1.12.2, specifically designed for anarchy servers like 2b2t.
-While the code is over nine months old and not intended for further updates or maintenance, it remains functional.
+While the code is a few years old and not intended for further updates or maintenance, it remains functional on 1.12.2.

 **Key Features:**
 - Originally a private project, now made public due to a shift in focus away from anarchy.